hlascelles/karina_personal_website/_posts/misc/2021-10-06-phd-survival-guide.md

 First, should you do a PhD?
 In my opinion, there are two reasons to do a PhD: if you know exactly what you want to do and if you have absolutely no idea what you want to do.
-If you know what you want to do, it's simple - find the best scientists in this area, email them, figure out the funding and get started.
+If you know what you want to do, it's simple - find the best scientists in that area, email them, figure out the funding and get started.
 Unlike in industry, email addresses of people in academia are usually listed on university websites.
 If not, you can find the email address of a scientist by looking at the papers of which they are a corresponding author.

 If you have no idea what you want to do, as was in my case, PhD is an incredible opportunity to learn how to learn independently, figure things out and truly develop yourself, all while being paid (if you are lucky to have a scholarship).
-In the UK there are Centres for Doctoral Training (CDTs) and Doctoral Training Partnerships (DTPs) which, unlike a traditional PhD, allow you to gain a bit of experience before commiting to a years long project; similar options exist in other countries.
+In the UK there are Centres for Doctoral Training (CDTs) and Doctoral Training Programs (DTPs) which, unlike a traditional PhD, allow you to gain a bit of experience before commiting to a years long project; similar options exist in other countries.

 Science is all about asking the right questions.
 The same is true for choosing your PhD project.